 Just like trap and skeet there are variations in the angles at which the targets will be thrown.
 In skeet, you know what angle you will get at each station, in trap you will get something within a range of angles, in sporting clays – just about anything is possible.
 The target may come from behind and fly over your shoulder, it might fly towards you, away from you or cross. it might rise, have a parabolic flight or be dropping from a tower.
 Every station is different.

 The chart to the left shows the basic presentations from the easiest to break (face-on) to the toughest to shatter (edge-on).
 Some ask why dome-on is considered harder to break than th back-lip.
 It comes down to the construction of the pigeon.
 Hitting it dome-on lets the clay use the strength of the almighty arch built into it to fend off a stray BB.

 Lastly, you won’t always be breaking clays at roughly 15-25 yds (skeet) or 25-35 yds (trap).
 Those games lend themselves to fairly fixed choke and shot selections.
-Skeet tends to get shot with #9 through skeet chokes (perhaps an IC choke for the second barrel).
-Trap is typically shot with an improved modified or full choke.
+Skeet tends to get shot with #9 through skeet chokes.
+Trap is typically shot with an improved cylinder or modified choke.